fontsplugin/plugin/readme.txt

 Tags: google fonts, adobe fonts, custom fonts, upload fonts, typography Donate link: https://fontsplugin.com/#pricing
 Requires at least: 4.0
-Tested up to: 6.9.1
+Tested up to: 6.9
-Stable tag: 4.0.8
+Stable tag: 4.0.9
 License: GPLv2 or later

 Instantly change your entire website's typography with Google Fonts, Adobe Fonts, or custom fonts — no coding required.
 Live preview your changes.

 == Description ==

 Fonts Plugin is the most widely used Google Fonts plugin for WordPress, with over 200,000 active installations and a 5-star rating from more than 1,200 verified users.
-It gives website owners instant access to all 1,455 fonts in the Google Fonts library — directly inside the WordPress Customizer — without touching a single line of code.
+It gives website owners instant access to all 1,455 fonts in the [Google Fonts](https://fontsplugin.com/?utm_source=wporg&utm_medium=readme&utm_campaign=intro) library — directly inside the WordPress Customizer — without touching a single line of code.
 Install the plugin, open the Customizer, choose your fonts, and see the result live on your actual website before publishing.
 It takes less than two minutes from installation to a completely new look.

 = What Can You Do With Fonts Plugin? =

 Fonts Plugin lets you apply different fonts to different parts of your website.
 Choose one typeface for headings and a completely different one for body text, then fine-tune size, weight, colour, line height, and letter spacing — all from the same screen.
 The live preview updates instantly as you make changes, so you never have to guess what a font will look like on your content.
 Once you are happy with the result, click Save and the changes go live.
 The plugin works with every WordPress theme — from Twenty Twenty-Five to Genesis to Elementor — and requires no changes to your theme files.

-= Is Fonts Plugin GDPR Compliant? =

-Yes.
-Fonts Plugin Pro includes a built-in local hosting option that downloads font files directly from Google and serves them from your own domain.
-This means no requests are ever sent to Google's servers when a visitor loads your page.
-Enabling local hosting also improves your Google PageSpeed score by removing a render-blocking third-party request.
-For European website owners or anyone running a GDPR-compliant site, local font hosting is the recommended setting — and it is available in Fonts Plugin Pro.

 = What Fonts Are Available? =